Biotechnology industry in Boston

 Greater Boston, primarily Boston and Cambridge, is home to more than 1,000 biotechnology companies, ranging from small start-ups to billion-dollar pharmaceutical companies.
 The many universities in the area give the region a large network of scientists.

-The Kendall Square area of Boston holds a large concentration of the life science industry, numbering over 120 companies within a mile, and has been described as the "center of the nation’s biotechnology industry".
-Boston Area is the most important Biotech region worldwide with 15,9% of corporate values in 2021.
-The Longwood area is about two miles from Kendall Square, and is also home to many biomedical research companies.
+The Kendall Square area of Cambridge holds a large concentration of the life science industry, numbering over 120 companies within a mile, and has been described as the "center of the nation's biotechnology industry".
+The Longwood area of Boston, about two miles from Kendall Square, is also home to many biomedical research companies.

 History

 The biotechnology industry in Boston dates back to the 1970s, when genetic engineering was developing.
-Biogen was the first company in Boston focused on biotechnology.
+Biogen was the first company in Boston to focus on biotechnology.

-In 2008, the governor of Massachusetts announced the Massachusetts Life Sciences Act, promising $1 billion to further the development of the biotech industry.
+In 2008, Massachusetts Governor Deval Patrick announced the Massachusetts Life Sciences Act, promising $1 billion to further the development of the biotech industry.
+In April 2016, the administration of Massachusetts Governor Charlie Baker announced $20 million in job creation tax incentives to 28 life science companies in the state to create 1,300 jobs.
+In May 2018, Governor Baker signed into law a $623 million life sciences initiative.
 Massachusetts is among the top states for biotech jobs.
 In 2016, venture investment in Massachusetts biopharma companies was $2.9 billion, and more than half of the biotech companies in the state receiving venture capital were located in Cambridge.
 When Cambridge and Boston were considered together, they received more than 80% of the funding in the state.
 Seven teaching hospitals are located in Boston, contributing to the research efforts.
 Five of the top six NIH-funded independent hospitals in the United States are located in Boston.
+From 2008 to 2020, the Greater Boston biotechnology industry workforce grew approximately 55% from 54,000 to 84,000 workers.

+In 2021, Massachusetts biopharmaceutical companies raised a record $13.7 billion in venture capital in a 70% increase from the previous year, while there was approximately 10 million square feet of office and industrial space in Greater Boston being converted into lab space for the life sciences industry as the office vacancy rate in Downtown Boston reached its highest point in a decade with 3.5 million square feet available on the sublease market.
+During the COVID-19 pandemic, the National Institutes of Health provided billions of dollars in funding to the biotechnology industry in addition to the venture capital firms, and the increase in financing led to demand for lab space in Greater Boston to increase to three times the typical pre-COVID level.
+While Greater Boston area biotechnology companies began announcing layoffs of 30 to 60% of company workforces (with some firms shutting down altogether) as the 2022 stock market decline began, the Greater Boston biotechnology industry workforce continued to grow from approximately 84,000 in 2020 to 114,000 in 2022.